Penzopm/web-chesse/README.md

 # Hey There!
-welcome to web cheese tool.This tool madede for ethical hacking and information gathering
+welcome to webcheese tool.This tool madede for ethical hacking and information gathering

-# Web-cheese
+# Webcheese
 Take webcam shots from target just sending a malicious link

 ![Screenshot_20241215-132103~2](https://github.com/user-attachments/assets/3b9fafd2-a62f-4fcd-9c21-8662180369e1)